 You can only appeal to the tribunal if you have the legal right to appeal - you’ll usually be told if you do in your decision letter.

 Read the guide on representing yourself if you’re not going to have a legal representative.

-Your decision letter will tell you if you can apply for an administrative review if you don’t have the right to appeal.
+Your decision letter will usually tell you if you can apply for an administrative review if you do not have the right to appeal.

 How to appeal

-You have 14 days to appeal after the date of your decision.
+You have 14 days to appeal from the date the decision was sent.

 If you apply after the deadline, you must explain why - the tribunal will decide if it can still hear your appeal.

 You can appeal later if your administrative review was unsuccessful for an EU Settlement Scheme, frontier worker or S2 healthcare visitor application.
 Your administrative review decision will tell you how to appeal.